Radi3nt/Fly-plugin/README.md

 # flight speed command
 speed-player-message: "You set you flight speed to" - message when tou change your own fly speed
 speed-someone-player: "You set the flight speed of" - message for the person who change the fly speed of another personn
-speed-target-namereval: "set your flight speed to" - message for the personn that his flight speed was changed (with name reval)
+speed-target-namereval: "set your flight speed to" - message for the person that his flight speed was changed (with name reveal)
-speed-target: "Set your flight speed to" - message for the personn that his flight speed was changed (without name reval)
+speed-target: "Set your flight speed to" - message for the person that his flight speed was changed (without name reveal)
-speed-target-message: true - define if the target recive a message when someone change his flight speed
+speed-target-message: true - define if the target receive a message when someone change his flight speed
-speed-player-name-reval: true - define if the name of the personn who changed the flight speed of someone is revealed
+speed-player-name-reval: true - define if the name of the person who changed the flight speed of someone is revealed